infor-design/enterprise/src/components/datagrid/readme.md

 - Will not work with nested grids
 - Will not work with clickToSelect setting

+### Columns Padding Rules

+The grid column text and headers follows the following padding rules, using an multiples of 4 system.
+This represents the padding on the left or right of a cell or header.

+- Large: 16px , Filter Row 8px
+- Medium: 16px , Filter Row 8px
+- Small: 8px , Filter Row 4px
+- Extra: 8px , Filter Row 4px

 ## Testability

 - Please refer to the [Application Testability Checklist](https://design.infor.com/resources/application-testability-checklist) for further details.